pudly/schmopera-hugo/content/articles/hook-up-review.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1549038980/media/2019/02/HookUp-photobyDahliaKatz-9006.jpg){{% /md %}}

-<figcaption></figcaption>
+<figcaption>_Hook Up_, Tapestry Opera/Theatre Passe Muraille, 2019.
+Photo: Dahlia Katz.</figcaption>

 </figure>

 I hope _Hook Up_ gets picked up again, and soon.
 It's hard to say if it will become part of the 21st-century operatic canon, simply because Thornborrow's score demands singers who are thoroughly trained, both in the classical and music theatre styles.
 I'm not sure this cast - led by Emily Lukasik (Mindy), Alicia Ault (Cindy), and Nathan Carroll (Tyler) - really represents those who straddle both opera and music theatre, but it's a moot point, since they were beautiful in their roles.
 Alexis Gordon and Jeff Lillico, both playing several roles, were actually the ones who brought the tears to my eyes; Gordon in her final scene with Lukasik, and Lillico as Mindy's father, leaving his daughter a perfect voicemail.